 - h.
-For quarterly reports not received in accordance with the schedule, the CIP will be assessed a late fee of \$50 per day commencing on the day after the report was due until the report is received.
-The total late fee amount assessed will be deducted from the following quarterly disbursement. - i.
+Quarterly reports received after the 7th day will not be reviewed until CSC Leon staff has completed the review of timely submitted reports.
+Late reports will be noted as such and may result in delays to the next disbursement.
+Habitually late reports may negatively impact the CIP's ability to apply for future funding from CSC Leon. - i.
 Unspent contract funds shall be returned to CSC Leon by no later than October 31 of any funding year. - j.
 Community Investment Partners shall not be considered for future funding until all requirements of any past or current contract are met.